jenkinsci/jira-steps-plugin/hugo/content/steps/search/jira_jql_search.md

 #### Input

 * **jql** - jql as a string.
+* **fields** - Optional. the list of fields to return for each issue. default: null (in this case the parameter is not sent and all navigable fields are returned)
 * **site** - Optional, default: `JIRA_SITE` environment variable.
 * **failOnError** - Optional. default: `true`.